 Baby Boomers, Millennials and Generation Z – Only those who know their target group are able to reach them successfully.
 In times of globalisation and digitalisation, the values, expectations and wishes of generations change, as do their travel behaviour.
 Especially the Millennials and Gen Z are travelling much more, farther and more flexible than their predecessors.
 Hotels have to adapt their strategies in order to remain competitive and gain the two generations for themselves.
-We have collected some facts about Millennials and Generation Z and give you tips on how to attract their attention.
+We have compiled a few facts about the much-discussed Millennials and Generation Z for you and give tips on how hoteliers can get them excited about their accommodation.

 Millennials vs. Generation Z

 Generation typology is about naming and summarizing the main characteristics, values and goals of a generation according to the years of birth.
 These attributes are directly related to formative experiences and different influences of their lives, e.g. wars, economic miracles, crises, globalisation, internet boom or the educational level.
-Of course, every person remains an individual with his or her own views, values and goals.
+The exact years of birth at which the boundaries between two generations lie often differ depending on the definition.
+Sociology, youth research and the media do not agree on the exact distinction.
+In addition, of course, each person remains an individual with their own views, values and goals.

-Soon Millennials and Generation Z will be the most influential buyer groups in the world.
-It is, therefore, all the more important that hoteliers understand their target group, know their wishes and needs and react accordingly.
+What is clear is that Millennials and Generation Z are now among the most important buyer groups worldwide.
+Generation Z alone accounts for as much as 30% of the world’s population.
+It is therefore all the more important that hoteliers understand this target group, know their wishes and needs and respond accordingly.

 The key facts at a glance: